szabgab/dancer-spa-book-source/manuscript/css.md

 When the browser loads the HTML page, it parses the content.
 When it notices the `link`, the browser will fetch the CSS file in a separate request, load it into memory and apply to the page.

-This means we only need to repeate the `link` element.
+This means we only need to repeat the `link` element.
 It also means that the browser can cache the CSS file and if a user visits several pages on your site or if she visits your site more than once then the CSS file is already available and the user will see the result faster.